 2002 The Hour We Knew Nothing Of Each Other (various)

 1996 The Wedding/The Chalk Cross/The Beggar (Wife)

 Jacqueline Stone is honored to be co-founder and Artistic Director of TUTA.
-Her TUTA directing credits include the Chicago premiere and upcoming New York premiere (59E59 Theaters) of Adam Rapp's The Edge of Our Bodies, the world premiere of The Anyway Cabaret (an animal cabaret), and the U.S. premiere of The Silent Language.
+Her TUTA directing credits include the Chicago and New York premieres (59E59 Theaters) of Adam Rapp's The Edge of Our Bodies, the world premiere of The Anyway Cabaret (an animal cabaret), and the U.S. premiere of The Silent Language.
 Her TUTA performance credits include Fulton Street Sessions, Baal, The Wedding (1996, 2010, 2011), Uncle Vanya (2008, 2009), A Still Life In Color, The Birds, The Sweet Little Prince, Alice, and The Hour.

 Jacqueline is co-founder of Sirens, the longest running all-female improv group in the country.
 She has appeared and created over 200 original shows with them.

 Stone taught acting and improvisation at The Second City for ten years and Columbia College Chicago for five years.
 She spent twelve years as Emerald City Theatre's Education Director, building and fostering new acting programs for young people ages 3.5 - 13 years old.
 Other select teaching credits include The Faculty of Dramatic Arts (Belgrade, Serbia), Chicago Improv Festival, Miami Improv Festival, Duke University's FUQUA School of Business, UCLA, and University of Chicago.